AmElmo/trash_detector-wall-e/Readme.md

 [Roboflow](https://roboflow.com/) and `fiftyone` library for image annotations and format conversion

-Tensorflow API for modeling
+Tensorflow Object Detection API for modeling

 Tensorflow JS & React for deployment to production

-Link to the react app repo: https://github.com/AmElmo/trash_detector_wall-e_production
+Link to the React app repo: https://github.com/AmElmo/trash_detector_wall-e_production

 <br/>

+# ✨ Performance metrics

+-> Table with Precision + Recall for each training

+-> Link to WandB dashboards

 # 🪜 Project steps